Portrait of Marian Grone

 I started ClearFuture Strategy because I kept seeing the same problem.

-Companies with a good strategy and no real way to execute it.
+Companies with a strategy that the system around it could not carry.
 Or an execution engine running hard in the wrong direction.
 The fix is almost never another offsite.
-It is the operating discipline, decision rights, and governance that should turn a plan into work.
+It is in the design of the operating system that should make the strategy real: the cadences, the decision rights, and the governance that turn a plan into work.

-I trained as a strategy consultant at BCG, where I worked on transformation engagements across healthcare, life sciences, retail, and energy, and was once brought in to rescue a derailed engagement.
+I trained as a strategy consultant at BCG, where I worked on transformation engagements across healthcare, life sciences, retail, and energy.
 I then spent years running strategy and ops at scale.
 As a VP at McKesson and Collective Health, I owned the annual enterprise strategy cycle, led due diligence on M&A deals that closed over half a billion dollars, built a new market intelligence function from scratch, rebuilt commercial operations processes that had not scaled with the business, and had the honor of acting as a direct thought partner to many business unit presidents and C-suite leaders.

 I have been the person in the room who recommends not to proceed.
 I have rebuilt planning processes that had quietly stopped serving the business.
 I have told CEOs the thing nobody else wanted to say.
 That kind of judgment is what I bring to client work, and it is what ClearFuture Strategy is built around.